clirdlf/ndsa.org/conference/digital-preservation-2019.md

 An archive of past _Digital Preservation_ meetings (which from 2011-2014 was a combined NDIIPP-NDSA conference for the digital preservation community) can be found on the [Digital Preservation Meetings page](http://www.digitalpreservation.gov/meetings/) at the Library of Congress.

-Information of past _Digital Preservation_ meetings from 2016- can be found below:
+Information regarding past _Digital Preservation_ meetings from 2016- can be found below:

 -   [Digital Preservation 2016](/digital-preservation-2016)
 -   [Digital Preservation 2017](/digital-preservation-2017)